Top Gun (franchise): Future

 In May 2022, Miles Teller stated that he had been pitching a follow-up film centered around his character to the studio.
 The actor referred to his pitch as Top Gun: Rooster.
 By July of the same year, he stated that he has been having ongoing discussions regarding a sequel with Tom Cruise.
+In January 2024, Ehren Kruger was hired to write the script for the project.

+In August of 2025, following the merger of Paramount and Skydance Media, Chairman and CEO of the conglomerate David Ellison announced that Top Gun 3 is one of the highest priorities for the studio.
+Dana Goldberg, co-chair of Paramount Pictures further reaffirmed this priority.

+At CinemaCon in April 2026, the film was officially announced as having been given the green light, with Tom Cruise confirmed to reprise his role as Peter "Maverick" Mitchell.